Do you need to use a tomato cage or a steak to support tomatoes?

 Step 4

-Secure the spiral tree by turning the screw into the steak.
+Secure the spiral cage by turning the screw into the steak.

 Another alternative is a wire tomato cage and it works the same as the collapsible tree cage.
 The disadvantage is that it doesn't collapse or expand.
 The advantage is that a wire cage is much sturdier.